Belair National Park - former golf course site and other projects

 Management of the site transferred to the private sector in 1982 and was managed under lease until 2017.
 The Belair Caravan Park has also been operating adjacent to this site for many years.

 When the lease ended in 2017, a master planning process was undertaken to seek expressions of interest for the site and hear community views about the area.
+In response to community feedback, the Belair National Park Management Plan Amendment 2021 was adopted to help transition the land to future uses that support conservation and recreation.
+In 2021 the Golf Course/Caravan Park Zone was replaced with a new Conservation 3 Zone, facilitating alternative land uses for the precinct.

 DEW continues planning works to integrate the former golf course into the wider reserve to ensure all new proposals comply with the management plan and enhance the visitor experience.

-Site work completed to date:
+Site work completed to date

 - Removal of the Country Club Function Centre